kkufieta/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image1b]
 ![alt text][image1c]

 After that, I defined the `extract_features` function that extracts all the features for an image (Lines 247-313).
+I extracted HOG features from the training images on Lines 359-383.

 ####2.
 Explain how you settled on your final choice of HOG parameters.